sap-tutorials/Tutorials/tutorials/hana-cloud-automation-pilot/hana-cloud-automation-pilot.md

     ![my catalog](my-catalog.png)

+    >Should you wish to delete this catalog, perhaps to import a newer version, press the Edit Multiple button for both commands and inputs as a non empty catalog cannot be deleted.

 2. Examine the imported commands and inputs.

     ![Commands](commands.png)

-    The commands that start with CF are for instances that were provisioned to Cloud Foundry.
+    The commands and inputs that start with CF are for instances that were provisioned to Cloud Foundry.

     ![Inputs](inputs.png)